davips/cdict/README-edit.md

 ---

-This library is the successor of the package [idict](https://pypi.org/project/idict)
+This library was the successor of the package [idict](https://pypi.org/project/idict)

 Most of the _idict_ documentation still applies to _hoshmap_'s _idict_.